remio vs NotebookLM: Always-On Capture vs Upload-Only AI

 Platform Support

-remio: macOS and Windows desktop app with full offline access
+remio: macOS and Windows desktop app with local-first access to captured context

 NotebookLM: Web browser only; no desktop app, no offline mode